spring-projects/spring-graphql/README.md

 ## Documentation

 This project has reference documentation ([published](https://docs.spring.io/spring-graphql/reference/) and [source](spring-graphql-docs/modules/ROOT)), an
 [API reference](https://docs.spring.io/spring-graphql/docs/current-SNAPSHOT/api/).
-The are [samples](https://github.com/spring-projects/spring-graphql/tree/1.0.x/samples) in the 1.0.x branch that will be [moved out](https://github.com/spring-projects/spring-graphql/issues/208) into a separate repository.
+There are [samples](https://github.com/spring-projects/spring-graphql/tree/1.0.x/samples) in the 1.0.x branch that will be [moved out](https://github.com/spring-projects/spring-graphql/issues/208) into a separate repository.

 ## Continuous Integration Builds